-While the exterior of the all-new Volvo S40 could be described as evolutionary, the interior represents nothing less than a revolution in car design.
-Its focal point is an ultra-thin central instrument stack, which appears to be free-floating in space.
+While the exterior of the new Volvo S40 could be described as evolutionary, the interior represents nothing less than a revolution in car design.
+Its focal point is an ultra-thin central instrument stack, which appears to be free-floating.
 This is a world-first for the automotive sector and was previewed on the Volvo VCC (Versatility Concept Car) at the 2003 Geneva Motor Show.
 It is a reflection of Volvo's Scandinavian design heritage and its commitment to premium quality.

-"The superslim format is the ultimate icon of the car and a revolution in itself," says its chief designer, Guy Borgoyne.
+"The super-slim format is the ultimate icon of the car and a revolution in itself," says its chief designer, Guy Borgoyne.

-The inspiration for the interior of the all-new Volvo S40 came from outside the car world.
-"If you want to be innovative, there is little point looking at what the competition is doing," explains Volvo's Design Director Henrik Otto, "it is far more valuable to look at what they're not doing."
-Otto and his team were influenced instead by the Scandinavian design tradition of clean surfaces and uncluttered lines.
+The inspiration for the interior came from outside the car world.
+"If you want to be innovative, there is little point looking at what the competition is doing," explains Volvo's Design Director, "it is far more valuable to look at what they're not doing."

+Volvo's design teams were influenced instead by the Scandinavian design tradition of clean surfaces and uncluttered lines.
 They drew inspiration, for example, from the elegant simplicity of the classic compression-moulded Series 7 chair, designed by the world-famous Arne Jacobsen.